 Baszucki met Cassel in the 1990s when he joined Knowledge Revolution as a fresh grad out of Cornell University.
-Cassel initially learned about Knowledge Revolution in a MacUser magazine and immediately after applied for an interview – and was accepted on the spot.
+Cassel initially learned about Knowledge Revolution in a MacUser magazine and immediately after applied for an interview – only to be accepted on the spot.

 Cassel eventually rose to become a Vice President of Engineering at the company and stayed on at MSC after they were acquired.
 Even after their respective departures, the pair kept in touch.

 They would reminisce about how Interactive Physics (a product they developed at Knowledge Revolution) users would play around with the software and create their own designs.
-Reminiscing led to ideation and they would decide to build a similar software for gaming purposes.
+Reminiscing led to ideation and they ultimately decided to build a similar software for gaming purposes.

 Baszucki and Cassel would work on what would end up becoming Roblox for over 2 years, creating all the code and designs themselves.
-They would launch the startup under the domain and brand name GoBlocks.com.
-It was later renamed to Dynablocks until it finally arrived at Roblox in January 2004.
+They launched the startup under the domain and brand name GoBlocks.com.
+It was later renamed to Dynablocks until it finally arrived as Roblox in January 2004.